steipete/speaking/README.md

 ### How We Work at PSPDFKit

 I explain our approach to SDK design, long-term product evolvement, feature/proposal development and support.
 This talk is interesting to developers and product planners alike. ([slides](https://speakerdeck.com/steipete/how-we-work-at-pspdfkit))

+### Should You Seek VC Money?

+We discussed the up- and downsides of taking VC money vs boostrapping a business.
+Many thanks to Natalie, Marcus, Anna for being great panel partners, the whole Pioneers team for being incredibly well organized and Florian for the tough audience question that later lead to an episode in his “Gründer&Zünder” podcast.
+Pioneers 2019 Photos (c) Emil Chalhoub for Pioneers

 ### Topics 2018